Birley Spa: History

+The bath house was commissioned by Charles Pierrepont, 2nd Earl Manvers, who was the lord of the manor of Beighton as a hotel with spa baths beneath.
+The site he selected, in the Shire Brook Valley, was built into the hill on the south side of the valley.
+It was designed in the neoclassical style, built in brick with a cement render and was officially opened in 1843.
+The design involved a single-storey main frontage of five bays facing south towards Birley Spa Road.
+The central section of the three bays was slightly projected forward.
+It was fenestrated by casement windows and at roof level there were quadruple chimney stacks and urns at the apex at both ends.
+Internally, the main room was an oval plunge bath on the lower ground floor.

-During the mid 1800s a committee was created consisting of Thomas Staniforth from the Thomas Staniforth & Co Sickle works, Edward Hobson, George Cox of Beighton and John Tillotson, schoolmaster of Beighton.
+In the mid-19th century, a committee was created to manage the facility.
+It consisted of Thomas Staniforth from the Thomas Staniforth & Co sickle works, Edward Hobson, George Cox of Beighton and John Tillotson, schoolmaster of Beighton.
 A man named George Eadon was selected from eleven applicants who applied for the post of manager of the 'Bath Hotel', and was paid a salary of twenty pounds and was provided free rent and coal.

-By 1895 the baths were failing to make a profit and only a single plunge bath remained in use, it appears the hotel itself was closed around 1878 and it is believed that the Earl Manvers removed the marble from the building himself for personal use.

-Around 1895 John Platts was the proprietor of the property, he was a well known gardener and a farmer.

-By the time of the 1920s and 30s, the grounds of the bath house were transformed into a Pleasure Ground for children.
+By the time of the 1920s and 1230s, the grounds of the bath house were transformed into a pleasure ground for children.
 Mr Moulson and William Smith were the proprietors at this time.
-The grounds featured a wishing well, a sand pit, swing boats, a paddling pool and the large lake behind the house was used for boating and fishing.
+The grounds featured a wishing well, a sand pit, swing boats, and a paddling pool.
+The large lake behind the house was used for boating and fishing.
 There was also a 'wonder tree' in the wooded area beside the house, which was a large oak tree said to be over 1,000 years old.
 When the Second World War began in 1939, the grounds were closed.

 The grounds was transferred to Sheffield Corporation in the 1950s, and in the early 2000s it became part of the Shire Brook Valley Local Nature Reserve.

-The building was restored in 2000/2002 and for a time was open for tours by the public, but this has recently ceased.

-In June 2018 renewed interest was brought to Birley Spa due to its neglect, and a Friends of Birley Spa group was formed.
+The building was restored in 2000/2002 and for a time was open for tours by the public, but this had ceased by 2014.
+In June 2018, there was renewed interest in the building after the council announced its intention to sell the building.
+The sale was later withdrawn and the building became an asset of community value.

-The Friends Group was formed in response to the Councils intention to sell the building.
-The sale was withdrawn and the Bath House has been made an Asset of Community Value.
-Talks are ongoing with the Council to secure a sustainable future for the Spa.
-The building requires extensive repairs, due to lack of maintenance and neglect.
-Plans are underway for fundraising events, and applications to funding bodies will be submitted.
-Work has started with volunteers, supported by Park Rangers, to restore the grounds.
+In May 2025, the Victorian Society included the building in its list of the 10 most endangered buildings in the country.